 U.S. Election Watching Guide: Key States in a Tight Race, When Will the Final Election Results Be Announced?

-On November 5th (Tuesday) in U.S. time, the United States will welcome its quadrennial Election Day.
+On November 5th (Tuesday) U.S. time, America will welcome its quadrennial Election Day.
 The voting situation on this day will determine the political direction of the United States for the next four years.

 As the world's largest economy, the election of its future leader will undoubtedly attract global attention.
-However, the global "onlookers" should be mentally prepared in advance, as the results of this election are very likely not to be revealed on the election day or the following day, and it may take several days to announce the results.
+However, the global "onlookers" should prepare themselves mentally in advance, as the results of this election are very likely not to be revealed on the election day or the following day, and it may take several days to announce the results.

 So, when exactly will the results of this election be available?
 A detailed analysis may reveal that this could be a very complex issue.